Want to know a really good investment… one that’s practically guaranteed to hand you double-digit gains?

 A simple rule of thumb — It makes sense to pay down debt first before investing, if the investment rate of return is lower than your debt APR.

-Why You Should Pay Off Debt
+Why Should I Pay Off My Credit Card Debt?

 It locks in a guaranteed rate of return!
 In this low interest rate environment, try finding a fixed income investment that returns at the rates you have on your credit card debt.
 Paying down a credit card with a 19% APR has no risk for return.
 An investment’s return, on the other hand, is never guaranteed.